AliEren04/todo_api/README.md

 A simple Todo API built with Flask for my portfolio.
 This project showcases my ability to design and implement a backend API with Flask, featuring basic CRUD functionality to manage tasks.
 This is a foundational project to demonstrate my backend development skills, which I aim to expand upon with more complex applications in the future.

-# A Fun Fact And What Differentiates This Project From Others 🤣
+# An Interesting Fact And What Differentiates This Project From Others

-## Secure With Authentication 🛡️
+## Secure With Authentication And Your Todo So Only Authenticated You Can View It 🛡️

 # Important Note: